glennj/exercism-cli-fish-wrapper/README.md

     - not all tracks supported
 * `tracks`
     - list all Exercism tracks, and your progress through each.
+    - option `-j|--joined` to limit the output to only tracks you've joined.

 ### mentoring sub- and sub-subcommands